Wendouree: Sports Facilities

 Wendouree has a significant range of premier sporting facilities catering to seasonal and year-round competitions.
 Indoor and outdoor basketball, badminton, tennis and lawn bowls facilities at Hollioake Park in the North of Wendouree.

 The Eureka sports precinct in the south-east comprises the Ballarat Agricultural and Pastoral Society Showgrounds, Eureka Stadium, North Ballarat No 2 oval, the Wendouree Football Oval (C. E. Brown Reserve), outdoor netball courts and the Ballarat Sports and Events Centre.
 The latter is the home of Basketball and Netball in Ballarat.

 Other sports facilities include the Wendouree West Recreation Reserve off Holly Grove, which has two competition grade soccer fields and a BMX track; the large Ring Road reserve; and a number of small reserves within residential areas.

+There was once a Wendouree Gift sprint race over 130 yards at the Wendouree Sports Ground, which was run in the 1950's.